moosend/mooskin-ui/components/Button/README.md

 ### Examples

-Making it disabled with a value, in this case the proper disabled class will be loaded (ex. disabling cursor)
+Making it disabled, in this case the proper disabled class will be loaded (ex. disabling cursor)

 ```
-<Button value="This one is disabled" disabled >button1</Button>
+<Button disabled >button1</Button>
 ```

 or pass it a function for event handling